Bill Ackman took a Wall Street tactic to an Ivy League fight in his attempt to oust Harvard’s president | KRDO

 New York (CNN) — When Bill Ackman, a financier who got rich betting against companies’ stocks, decided to wage a battle against Harvard’s president, he relied on a strategy that earned him a reputation as one of the most ruthless investors on Wall Street.

-Ackman, a Harvard alum who sits on the law school’s board, and a handful of other deep-pocketed donors have been furious over what they see as Harvard’s inaction on antisemitism on campus.
+Ackman, a Harvard alum who sits on a law school advisory board, and a handful of other deep-pocketed donors have been furious over what they see as Harvard’s inaction on antisemitism on campus.
 That anger reached a boiling point earlier this month when Harvard’s president, Claudine Gay, stumbled during congressional testimony and failed to give a full-throated condemnation of hate speech calling for genocide against Jews — comments that she later apologized for.

-Of all the donors threatening to yank their money from Harvard, MIT, the University of Pennsylvania and others, none have been as relentless as Ackman.
-The billionaire has posted open letters, tweeted and even pushed to publicly identify students who expressed anti-Israel sentiment in the days after Hamas’ attack.
+Of all the donors demanding action from Harvard, MIT, the University of Pennsylvania and others, none have been as relentless as Ackman.
+The billionaire has posted open letters, tweeted and even pushed to publicly identify students who blamed Israel for the Hamas attack.

 In particular, Ackman wants Gay, the first Black woman to lead Harvard, fired.
 To that end, he has gone on X to claim (without evidence), that Harvard hired Gay only to fulfill diversity requirements.
 He has called Gay unqualified for the job and accused her of plagiarism — an accusation she and Harvard deny.

-All of Ackman’s rabble-rousing to try to sway public opinion comes straight from the activist short-selling playbook that he practically authored.
+All of Ackman’s rabble-rousing to try to sway public opinion comes straight from the activist short-selling playbook.
 Put simply, activist shorts win when the company they’ve bet against fails.
 One of the most vital tools for executing such a play: a big, booming megaphone.

 CNN has reached out to Ackman via his company, Pershing Square Capital Management.
-Representatives didn’t respond to CNN’s request for comment.
+A representative declined to comment.

 Ackman made his fortune as the founder and CEO of Pershing Square, a heavyweight hedge fund that notched a series of wins taking big stakes in companies like JC Penney, Target and Wendy’s.
 But recently, following some notable losses in the 2010s, Ackman has steered the fund away from the activist-short strategy he’s known for.

-Note: This article has been updated to add details about Ackman’s statements on social media and his relationship with the Harvard Law School.